 The three Sussex Audiology clinics are open for Microsuction, Hearing tests and Hearing aid fitting at Hove, Goring and Haywards Heath Nuffield.
-Following guidelines from the Governing Bodies that regulate both Audiologists and ENT consultants, we have modified our practice, appointment times, patient management and layout to suit the current climate.
+Following guidelines from the Governing Bodies that regulate both Audiologists and ENT consultants, we have modified our practice, appointment times, patient management and layout to suit current Covid-19 protocols

 We welcome patients and offer free hearing aid assessments with either Rosanne Westcott, Elli Parish or Ben Tranter and we are able to offer unbiased provision of the latest hearing aids as well as quick and efficient ear wax removal by microsuction.